The definitive guide to WordPress website maintenance

 - Poor search engine ranking.
 As a consequence of all the above, search engines will not rank the website well, causing its positioning to plummet and its position in the SERPs to drop.
 The loss of visibility will be significant and difficult to recover.

-Password Review
+Password review

 Just like with your Wi-Fi password, the best thing you can do to confuse potential intruders is to change your access key every few months and, of course, use a secure password and not the mythical “password.”